War Memorial Records

 - Native place of deceased (if not a native of Londonderry state connection with City)

-- Any other particulars in reference to Soldier (if desired)
+- Any other details in reference to Soldier (if desired)

 - Signature of next of kin